outpace/emacs.d/README.md

 ### Emacs

-You can build the very latest version of emacs from source w Homebrew as follows:
+You can build the very latest version of emacs from source with Homebrew as follows:

     brew uninstall emacs